 - a.
 Dedicated Capital Reserve: A dedicated reserve for capital projects provides the Town with the flexibility to address emergency repairs without the need to rebudget other priorities. - b.
 Appropriated Annual Grant Match: The Town has demonstrated success in receipt of various grants from the State or Federal programs as well as legislative actions.
 Dedicating a local match as a budgeted line-item, provides the staff with the flexibility to pursue multiple grants.
 If a local match is not required in a specific fiscal year, the revenue can be appropriated to the following year for further capital project funding. - c.
-Cash-funding All CIP Projects: The Town can "cash fund" the capital improvement projects, increasing the utility rates to provide necessary cash for the design, construction and construction inspections rather than rely on outside sources.
-This insures that the Town is not delayed in addressing capital needs.
-These funds would be appropriated each fiscal year for the CIP for stormwater. - d.
-Debt-financing: Some capital projects are significant in dollar value that can be attractive for debt financing, allowing the project to move forward.
-This provides a more predictable capital project program for management of the drainage system, reducing flooding, protecting water quality and improving the long-term sustainability of the drainage network.
+Cash-funding Smaller Capital Projects: The Town can "cash fund" smaller capital projects, setting a threshold each year such as \$250,000 so that the Town is not delayed in addressing capital needs.
+These funds would be appropriated each fiscal year. - d.
+Debt-financing: Some capital projects are significant enough in dollar value that they can be attractive for debt financing, allowing the project to move forward should grants not be available.
+This provides a more predictable capital project program for management of the drainage system.